Frontiers of Generative AI for Network Optimization: Theories, Limits, and Visions: Preliminaries

 \subsection{Generative AI}

-GenAI aims to learn the probabilistic distribution of data, i.e., to model the joint probability \(P(x,y)\) to be able to synthesize new samples in the original distribution.
-In contrast, discriminative AI only focuses on conditional probability \(P(y|x)\), which is used to complete discriminative tasks such as classification and regression.
-Generative models are originally designed for multi-modal generation tasks such as images, texts, and audio.
-And generative models are capable of approximating conditional probability distributions when guided by conditions or prompts.
+GenAI aims to learn the probabilistic distribution of data, i.e., to model the joint probability {\(P(\textbf{x},\textbf{y})\)} to be able to synthesize new samples in the original distribution.
+In contrast, discriminative AI only focuses on conditional probability {\(P(\textbf{y}|\textbf{x})\)}, which is used to complete discriminative tasks such as classification and regression.
+Generative models are originally designed for multimodal generation tasks, such as images, text, and audio.
+And generative models can approximate conditional probability distributions when guided by conditions or prompts.